 These kinds of changes are noticeable if you’re familiar with the levels, and probably impossible to detect if you’re not.
-What you will notice is a sort of blandness in many areas.
+What you will notice is an obvious blandness in many areas.
 With the decorative architecture removed, you’ll get awkward open areas or empty corners of rooms.
 Textures are reduced as well, so many levels share rooms upon rooms of identical tiled textures in places where the PC attempted some variety.
-(Click for comparison).

 I can’t really say that anything is missing, because none of these issues affect the gameplay or the coherency of the levels.
 Even the fact that you’re missing five levels from the PC version isn’t a big deal.
 I would consider myself a fan of the original, and I’m not feeling particularly uppity about these differences and minor cuts.
 It’s all just typical game port compromise.

 You have all the weapons from the first Doom, with no modifications and nothing new to add to the arsenal.
-The enemy list cuts out the stronger foes like the Cyberdemon and the Arachnatrons.
-I do miss these epic battles, but I assume they were axed because they took up a lot of room for only appearing once or twice.
+The enemy list cuts out the Cyberdemon and the Spider Mastermind.
+I do miss these boss battles, but I assume they were axed because they took up a lot of room for only appearing once or twice.
 Here, you won’t see anything tougher than a Baron of Hell.
 The Spectres have also been removed, I assume because the Jaguar wouldn’t do the blur effect, or likely because space was an issue and the Spectre was just a rehash of the pink Demons.
 Everyone else is present and accounted for, with weapons, abilities, and gore intact.
 No censorship cuts of any kind have been made, and the demonic and torture textures exist in all their vileness.

 The major gameplay change is to the saving process.
 Levels no longer come in episodes.
 Instead, you select the number of the level you wish to play from the title screen.
 Only the levels you have passed are selectable (provided you haven’t cheated) making it easy to pick up where you left off.
 The game will automatically save your progress after you hit the exit switch, and requires no thought on your part.
 Cleared levels are then automatically added to the level list and are available henceforth.

 Doom sounds pretty good – I would say comparable to the PC version.
 Howls and gunshots sound just like I remember them, right down to the eerie chirp of nearby Imps.
 I did notice that the variety of sounds has been reduced.
 Zombies in particular had about three different versions of a death groan, where here they reuse the same one every time.
 There’s also no music in-game.
-The reason for this is unclear, because the music has been converted and is on the cart; you can hear full versions at the score tally screens between levels.
+The reason for this is disputed, because the music has been converted and is on the cart; you can hear full versions at the score tally screens between levels.
 They don’t sound great, but they’re perfectly useable.
-I take this to mean there was some issue with playing music and effects simultaneously out of the Jag processor, or that there was no easy way for them to control their volume independently.
-Denying you this option could have been an intentional choice I suppose, but I don’t see why.
+I’ve read that it’s a technical limitation, and I’ve read that it’s an intentional choice, but the reasons don’t really matter..
 As it is, the levels work fine without music and afford you a sharper ear to listen for awaiting monsters.

-The Jaguar pad handles control quite well.
-I prefer the PC’s keyboard for sharp, precise movements, but you can easily make your way through the entire game with the controller.
+The Jaguar pad handles control surprisingly well.
+You won’t get the PC keyboard’s sharp, precise movements, but you can easily make your way through the entire game with the controller.
 Turning and movement are mapped to the D-Pad, and turning becomes strafing with the C button held down.
 B shoots, A runs, and C opens.
-The number keys select the various weapons, which actually turns the Jaguar’s cumbersome numpad into a tremendous benefit.
+The number keys select the various weapons, which actually turns the Jaguar’s cumbersome numpad into a real benefit.
 You can now switch weapons as quickly and accurately as you could on the PC, without having to cycle through them as on other consoles.
 The 9 key activates the minimap.
 The colors can be a bit hard to understand, and you are just looking at a design view of the level, but your ability to zoom and move your character around can be invaluable for navigating mazes.

 The major reason to have sought out the Jaguar version is its ability to play the game fullscreen, at a resolution that could hold its own against the PC.
-If you hooked a computer up to your TV through composite, this is probably what the game would look like.
 Other ports, even for years to come, couldn’t make that same claim.
 Blockiness exists, but is comparable to the original.
 Some framerate stuttering occurs in high-traffic, high-action areas, but this was present in the original as well.